telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-dashboard/building-the-store-sales-page.md

         changeChartType.call(this, ".sales-by-genre-chart", ".change-genre-sales-chart-type");
     });

-The `changeChartType` is a function that performs the chart type change, taking two parameters&mdash;the class of the chart to change and the class of the governing `&lt;span&gt;` containing the buttons.
+The `changeChartType` is a function that performs the chart type change, taking two parameters&mdash;the class of the chart to change and the class of the governing `<span>` containing the buttons.
 The use of the `call()` invocation, along with passing `this` tells the function to perform as a member of the button, rather than globally.

 ###### Example